 Value-Added Producer Grants.
-VAPG offers grants to farmers and ranchers developing farm- and food-related businesses that boost farm income and create jobs in rural America.
+VAPG offers grants to farmers and ranchers developing farmand food-related businesses that boost farm income and create jobs in rural America.
 VAPG encourages the kind of entrepreneurship that enables rural communities to grow economically.
 Growing interest in local and regional foods means greater need for regional supply chains and enterprises that aggregate local production, exactly the kind of rural development strategy VAPG is designed to support.
 We request no changes in mandatory program spending as well as \$15 million in discretionary funding for VAPG, the same level as included in the final FY 14 bill.

 Rural Microentrepreneur Assistance Program.
 RMAP provides business training, technical assistance, and microloans to owner-operated businesses with up to ten employees.
 It is specifically targeted at very small business development, the leading job creator in rural communities.
-The 2014 Farm Bill renews a modest investment of \$3 million per year in direct farm bill spending for RMAP.
-We support the President's FY 15 Budget Request of \$3.3 million in discretionary funding and no changes in mandatory program spending.
-This level of appropriation combined with the new farm bill funding will result in over \$40 million in new microloans plus expanded entrepreneurial development training, an incredibly smart investment.
+The 2014 Farm Bill renews a modest investment of \$3 million per year in direct farm bill spending for RMAP loans and grants.
+The President's FY 15 Budget Request includes \$3.3 million in discretionary funding for RMAP loans, as well as no changes in mandatory program spending.
 For a second year in a row, the Budget Request recommends that Congress combine the RMAP grant component with several other rural development programs.
 Congress considered this proposal during the FY 14 appropriations process and during farm bill proceedings, and in both cases, wisely rejected the consolidation proposal.
-We do not support the consolidation proposal.
+We support the President's FY 15 Budget Request of no changes in mandatory program spending, as well as \$3.3 million in discretionary funding; however, we urge that this discretionary funding be provided for the cost of loans and grants.
+This level of appropriation combined with the new farm bill funding will result in over \$40 million in new microloans plus expanded entrepreneurial development training, an incredibly smart investment.